simplykapoor/teched2022-IN260/exercises/ex2/ex26/README.md

 ## Summary

-At the end of this exercise, you should have a running integration flow that subscribes to your Kafka topic, and sends a message to trigger the workflow in SAP Process Automation.
+At the end of this exercise, you should have a running integration flow that subscribes to your Kafka topic, and sends a message to trigger a process in SAP Build Process Automation.

 Next, we will run through the integration scenario by creating a new hire in SAP SuccessFactors.
 Continue to - [Exercise 3](/exercises/ex3)